git-mhaque/CodingForKids/README.md

 ## Learning to code and have fun
+This is an initiative to teach coding/programming concepts to school kids.

-This is a fun activity for school kids to learn coding concepts with the help of a parent or an adult who is familiar with some fundamental coding/programming concepts.
+This is a fun activity for school kids to learn coding concepts with the help of a parent or an adult who has some fundamental coding concepts.

 The kids will be building a game by completing a series of lessons while learning various coding concepts and having fun at the same time.